About Me

 Low Frequency Radio Recombination Lines

 Radio Recombination lines are the type of spectral features due to electron transitions in a Rydberg atom (excited atom with atleast one electron in a high principal quantum number).
 These lines help understand the star formation and measurement of density and temperature of the surrounding gas.
 Low frequency radio recombination lines (<150 MHz) in Carbon and Hydrogen are of particular interest, as they have been considered a possible foregrounds in the redshifted 21cm measurements from Cosmic Dawn and Epoch of Reionization.
-I use data from EDGES (Experiment to Detect the Global Epoch of Reionization Signal -- deployed in Western Australia), to detect these unique spectral signatures and study their effects on both global and power spectrum measurements of the redshifted 21cm signal.
+I use data from EDGES to detect these unique spectral signatures and study their effects on both global and power spectrum measurements of the redshifted 21cm signal.

 Beam Calibration of LWA using Pulsar Gating

-For current generation ground-based radio interferometers aiming this measurement, one of biggest shortcomings is understanding the instrumental systematics.
+For current generation ground-based radio interferometers aiming precision measurements, one of biggest shortcomings is understanding the instrumental systematics.
 In particular, a precise understanding of the antenna beam is demanded.
 I work with Very Large Array (VLA), Long Wavelength Array (LWA) in New Mexico and LWA in Owen's Valley Radio Observatory (OVRO-LWA) for making beam mapping measurements that will help improve our understanding of the instrument and find spectral features that affect EoR and Cosmic Dawn experiments.
-To do this, I am currently building a novel Pulsar Gating method of beam calibration, that helps map the average antenna beam of an interferometer in spatial and spectral axes.
+To do this, I have done some preliminary study of a novel Pulsar Gating method of beam calibration, that helps map the average antenna beam of an interferometer in spatial and spectral axes.

 Measurement of Neutron lifetime using Space based Neutron Spectrometer